emanjon/draft-mattsson-tls-compact-ecc/draft-mattsson-tls-compact-ecc.md

 # Security Considerations

-Compact representation of a ECDHE key share produces the same shared secret as the uncompressed encoding and does not change any requirements on point validation.
-Using compact representation has some security benefits.
-As described in {{SafeCurves}} it helps to protect against invalid-curve attacks as an implementation will naturally detect invalid inputs when it reconstructs the missing coordinate.
-As not even the sign of the y-coordinate is encoded, compact representation trivially avoids so called "benign malleability" attacks where an attacker changes the sign, see {{SECG}}.
+The new encodings are just encodings and have the same security properties and security requirements as the old encodings.
+Compact representation of a ECDHE key share produces the same shared secret as the uncompressed encoding and does not change any requirements on point validation, the peers MUST validate each other's public key shares.

 # IANA Considerations